Residential Single Family Remodel & Additions

 • All reviews have been completed.

-• General contractor and sub-contractors (MEP’s) have confirmed through their portal account.
+• The general contractor and subcontractors (MEPs) have confirmed through their portal accounts.

 The permit becomes invalid if the authorized work or construction does not commence within six months of permit issuance.